 From the Beginning

-(Thanks to Alexander Deutinger and Regina Stratil of Graz, Austria, a German translation of this page is available here.)
+(Thanks to Alexander Deutinger and Regina Stratil of Graz, Austria, a German translation of this page is available here.
+Thanks to Conchita Forn Donat of Barcelona a Spanish translation is available here.)

 Breathing was a major focus of F.M.
 Alexander’s work from the beginning: it was his own breathing and vocal problems which stimulated him to observe his own patterns of malcoordination; he first advertised himself in Melbourne, Australia as a teacher of vocal and respiratory re-education; a Sydney journalist after he moved there from Melbourne referred to him as “the breathing man”; and the whole of Part 3 of his first book was devoted to breathing.
 The subject can become confusing because there are also references to FM and some first generation teachers sometimes telling people not to think about breathing and that it will take care of itself, yet in the diary accounts written by people while they were having lessons with FM (see The Philosopher’s Stone edited by Jean Fischer and The Expanding Self by Goddard Binkley) there are frequent references to FM asking students to allow their ribs to move, to expand and contract.
 The confusion may be cleared up by realising that instructions not to think about breathing probably refer to inhibiting habitual modes of breathing such as lifting the chest and sucking in air; instead the ribs are to be directed to expand and contract laterally as an indirect means of moving air in and out of the body while maintaining overall length and width.